Immune Monitoring and Flow Cytometry Resource

 Email: daniel.w.mielcarz@dartmouth.edu

-We provide various services such as isolation and cryopreservation of PBMCs and plasma or serum for clinical trials, as well as carry out a spectrum of immunoassays and develop customized immunoassays.
-We also provide dedicated equipment such as cell sorters, flow cytometers, ELISPOT reader, Bio-Plex array reader, and Isolight single-cell proteomics reader.
+We provide various services, including the isolation and cryopreservation of PBMCs and plasma or serum for clinical trials, as well as a spectrum of immunoassays, such as flow cytometry and multiplexed cytokine analysis.
+We also maintain and provide dedicated equipment such as cell sorters, flow cytometers, ELISPOT reader, Bio-Plex array reader, and Isolight single-cell proteomics reader.

 Leadership